oksmith/chinese-grammar-helper/README.md

 * Extend the application so that when I type in a subtly incorrect sentence, the model is able to notice my mistake, correct it to something more natural, and link to the relevant grammar URL to help me improve
+* Package this up in a way that doesn't require a Python virtual environment etc.